KVSlab/morphMan/docs/source/installation.rst

 First, install Anaconda or Miniconda (preferably the python 3.6 version).
 Then execute the following command in the terminal window::

-  conda create -n your_environment -c morphman morphman
+  conda create -n your_environment -c vmtk -c morphman morphman

 You can then activate your environment by running ``source activate your_environment``.
 Now you are all set, and can start using morphMan. morphMan can be accessed by opening a Python console